ibm-cloud-architecture/refarch-cloudnative-csmo/doc/NewRelic/NewRelic.md

 Please be aware that the instrumented components will need an active internet connection either directly or via various Gateway services.

+NewRelic is operated though a web based GUI, login is https://rpm.newrelic.com.

 ###Step 1: Get a Newrelic account
 You will need to get a licence for NewRelic in order to manage the BlueCompute components accordingly.